Pei Pei Pan

 - Accounting education

-Ms. Peipei Pan joined Macquarie University in 2008.
-Peipei has taught across a range of undergraduate and postgraduate subjects, including financial accounting, international accounting and accounting information system.
-Peipei’s research interests are in the areas of international accounting convergence, behavioral accounting and accounting education.
+Dr. Peipei Pan joined Macquarie University in 2008.
+Peipei has taught across a range of undergraduate and postgraduate subjects, including financial accounting, international accounting, and accounting information system.
+Peipei’s research interests are in the areas of international accounting convergence, ethics in accounting, behavioral accounting and accounting education.

 - Doctor of Philosophy: Accounting (Macquarie University)